apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 - set up a Certification authority and create key and certificates for various sites
 - set up a nginx server as reverse proxy and load balancer
 - set up a Keycloak server accessible through a nginx reverse proxy
-- set up Apisix in a kubernetes cluster with ingress-controller and apisix-dashboard
+- set up APISIX in a kubernetes cluster with ingress-controller and apisix-dashboard
 - set up the authentication framework in Keycloak to access the apisix-dashboard
 - set up the nginx load balancer for apisix-dashboard inside kubernetes
-- set up the apisix resources, including openid-connect plugin, to access the apisix-dashboard with authentication provided by the keycloak server
+- set up the APISIX resources, including openid-connect plugin, to access the apisix-dashboard with authentication provided by the keycloak server

 Note that this set up is only for educational purpose.
 Do not use in production.